 Positive Temperature Coefficient (PTC) Heater

 Electrical & mechanical design Engineers have been using “Positive Temperature Coefficient” heaters in the equipment for years.
-They recognize the unique properties of the PTC heaters that make them more reliable, safer, cost effective than traditional resistance wire type heaters.
+They recognize the unique properties of the PTC heaters that make them more reliable, safer, cost-effective than traditional resistance wire type heaters.
 Consider the PTC heaters compared to resistant heaters as LED light bulbs are to incandescent bulbs.
-They have comparable lower energy cost and longer life.
+They have comparable lower energy costs and a longer life.

 What is Positive Temperature Coefficient?

 If a material exhibits a positive temperature coefficient means that as its temperature increased its resistance to current raises proportionately.
 Initially, the current through these devices will rise sharply with the low resistance but then decrease to zero when the design temperature is reached.
 During manufacturing these devices are made to reach a specific temperature.

 Typical heating elements that use a resistance wire to generate heat, PTC heating elements are made as ceramic stones, based on barium titanate.
 These manufactured ceramic stones have very unique characteristics as semiconductors whose properties can be precisely determined during their design and manufacture.
 PTC devices do not burn oxygen making them safer to used in controlled environments.
 This also makes them more energy efficient.